Tim Henman: Early life

 Henman was born in Oxford, Oxfordshire, as the youngest of a family of three boys.
 Henman's father Anthony, a solicitor, was accomplished at various sports, including tennis, hockey and squash.
 His mother Jane, a dress designer, played Junior Wimbledon and introduced Tim and his elder brothers, Michael and Richard, to tennis as soon as they could walk on the family's grass tennis court.
 His great-grandfather played at Wimbledon.
 His maternal grandfather, Henry Billington, played at Wimbledon between 1948 and 1951, and he represented Britain in the Davis Cup in 1948, 1950 and 1951.

 In 1901 his maternal great-grandmother, Ellen Stanwell-Brown, was reputedly the first woman to serve overarm at Wimbledon.
 His maternal grandmother, Susan Billington, appeared regularly at Wimbledon in the 1950s, playing mixed doubles on Centre Court with her husband Henry, reaching the third round of the ladies' doubles in 1951, 1955 and 1956.

 Henman grew up in Weston-on-the-Green, Oxfordshire, a village between Oxford and Bicester with a population of around 500.
-At home, the family owned a grass tennis court in their back garden.
+At home, the family had a grass tennis court in their back garden.
 Henman began playing tennis before the age of three with a shortened squash racket.
 At this stage, he was already teaching himself how to serve and volley.
 At an early stage in his life, Henman decided if he did not succeed in tennis, he would become a golfer instead.

 Henman attended the Longbridge School for boys between the ages of five and seven, and was enrolled in the private Dragon School in Oxford from seven to 11.
 He excelled in all sports but was always best at tennis.
 But Henman was small for his age, a factor which would bode against him in the future.
 In 1985, he was appointed the school's captain of tennis and led the school's tennis team to win 21 out of 27 matches.
 He remains to this day the only pupil who has won both the school's junior and senior tennis tournaments in the same year.
 From the age of eight until his introduction to the Slater Squad, Henman received coaching from the David Lloyd Tennis Centre, where he was given personal lessons by former professional player Onny Parun from New Zealand.
 In retrospect, Parun stated that Henman's greatest strength "had always been his head."
 David Lloyd noticed the same mental toughness and was impressed.